gorastudio-git/SCNRecorder/README.md

 #### Code

-When initializing your ARSCNView or SCNView, you need to use ARSCNRecorderView or SCNRecorderView respectively.
+When initializing your ARSCNView or SCNView, you need to use ARSCNRecorder.ARSCNView or SCNRecorder.SCNView respectively.

 ```
-let sceneView: ARSCNView = ARSCNRecorderView(...)
+let sceneView: ARSCNView = ARSCNRecorder.ARSCNView(...)
 ```
 or

 ```
-let sceneView: SCNView = SCNRecorderView(...)
+let sceneView: SCNView = SCNRecorder.SCNView(...)
 ```

-If your classes inherit ARSCNView or SCNView just inherit from ARSCNRecorderView or SCNRecorderView.
+If your classes inherit from ARSCNView or SCNView just inherit them from ARSCNRecorder.ARSCNView or SCNRecorder.SCNView.

 ```
-class MyArSceneView: ARSCNRecorderView { ... }
+class MyArSceneView: ARSCNRecorder.ARSCNView { ... }
 ```
 or

 ```
-class MySceneView: SCNRecorderView { ... }
+class MySceneView: SCNRecorder.SCNView { ... }
 ```

 ### Preparing recorder